-A specialist was assigned to each case study, supporting the WYN team to: i) collate background materials, ii) develop the case study documentation for participants, and iii) establish a working relationship with local DRR stakeholders: for Iztapalapa with representatives from the local civil protection agency, and in Dzilam De Bravo, with a researcher working in the region.
+A specialist was assigned to each case study, enabling the WYN team to (i) collate background materials, (ii) develop the case study documentation for participants and (iii) establish a working relationship with local DRR stakeholders.
+For Iztapalapa, the specialists were representatives from the local civil protection agency, and in Dzilam De Bravo, it was a researcher working in the region.
 To ensure each team was working on a different focus, five specific sub-challenges were developed with the case study specialists.
 Within a specific case study, challenges were differentiated based on the hazards faced or a specific target group, but all needed to consider the multi-hazard context.
-Specific challenges were;
+The specific challenges were as follows:

-- 1. Iztapalapa households at risk of flooding, - 2.
-Iztapalapa households at risk of building fracturing, - 3.
-Iztapalapa households facing resettlement, - 4.
-Dzilam de Bravo households dependent on fishing, - 5.
-Dzilam de Bravo communicating risk to schoolchildren.
+- 1. Iztapalapa households at risk of flooding; - 2.
+Iztapalapa households at risk of building fracturing; - 3.
+Iztapalapa households facing resettlement; - 4.
+Dzilam de Bravo households dependent on fishing; and